DrSYakovlev/ml-template-images/README.md

 ## 'jupyter_notebooks' folder structure

-Jupyter notebooks are collected in [separate](/workspaces/ml-template-tabular/jupyter_notebooks).
+Jupyter notebooks are collected in [separate](https://github.com/DrSYakovlev/ml-template-images/tree/main/jupyter_notebooks) folder.
 Their names and sequential numbers follow the steps dictated by a structure of typical ML pipeline and CRISP-DM methodology.
 Depending on the data type and project scope and context, the structure can change a bit but it is recommended to always follow this logic in your project.

 ## Useful links